MV SuperFerry 14: Bombing

 On the night of February 26, the 10,192-ton ferry sailed out of Manila for Cagayan de Oro via Bacolod and Iloilo City with 899 recorded passengers and crew aboard.
 A television set containing a 3.6 kg TNT bomb had been placed on board in the lower, more-crowded decks.

-An hour after its 11 p.m. sailing, just off either El Fraile or Corregidor Island an explosion tore through the vessel, starting a fire that engulfed the ship.
+An hour after at 11 p.m. sailing just off either El Fraile or Corregidor Island an explosion tore through the vessel, starting a fire that engulfed the ship.
 Captain Ceferino Manzo issued the order to abandon ship at about 1:30 a.m., February 27.
 As the fire spread across the vessel most of the survivors jumped into the sea or boarded rescue boats.
 By February 29, officials had accounted for 565 of the 744 recorded passengers and all but two of the 155 crew members.

 In the days following the blast, the recovery of the dead and missing, calculated at around 180 on February 29, was slow.
-Officials stated the missing may have been trapped inside the blazing ferry, have drowned in Manila Bay and that others may have been picked up by fishing boats.
+Officials stated the missing may have been trapped inside the blazing ferry, drowned in Manila Bay and may have been picked up by fishing boats.
 The recovery of bodies took several months, with only four bodies recovered by Coast Guard divers from the half-submerged ferry in the first week, despite it having been towed to shallower waters near Mariveles town, west of Manila.
 At least another 12 bodies, some displaying blast injuries, were recovered by divers in the days up until the 7th.
 Eventually, 63 bodies were recovered while another 53 remained missing, presumed dead.